kfatehi/bait/README.md

 ### .rmts/build/*

-This should be added to your .gitignore and is where your rubymotion app will reside
+This should be added to your .gitignore and is where your rubymotion app will be built

 ### .rmts/spec/